BatzoglouLabSU/SIMLR/README.md

 The latest draft of thr manuscript related to *SIMLR* can be found as a preprint at http://biorxiv.org/content/early/2016/05/09/052225.

+**DOWNLOAD**

+The R code to run *SIMLR* can be downloaded either from the master (stable version) or from the development (development version) brach, while the Matlab implementation is available from the matlab branch.

 **RUNNING SIMLR**

 We provide the R code to run *SIMLR* on 4 examples in the script *main_examples.R*.
 We now present a set of requirements to run the examples.